-Hypertension is the most common individual condition in patients with multi-morbidity.
-Multimorbidity is defined at having two or more concomitant medical conditions and affects between 10%-50% of patients, depending on the population studied.1-4 Increasing multimorbidity is associated with reduced quality of life.
-Due to the complexities of studying individuals with multiple conditions, few studies have examined interventions specifically designed to improve outcomes in patients with multi-morbidity.
+Hypertension is the most common individual condition in patients with multi-morbidity.1 Multi-morbidity is defined at having two or more concomitant medical conditions and affects between 10% and 50% of patients, depending on the population studied.1-4 Increasing multi-morbidity is associated with reduced quality of life.5,6 Due to the complexities of studying individuals with multiple conditions, few studies have examined interventions specifically designed to improve outcomes in patients with multi-morbidity.1

 Optimal management of blood pressure (BP) represents the most effective way to prevent stroke and cardiovascular disease.
-Self-monitoring and self-management of BP is effective in reducing BP in patients with hypertension.
+Self-monitoring and self-management of BP are effective in reducing BP in patients with hypertension.
 However, in patients with multi-morbidity, it is possible that such interventions may be less effective due to clinical inertia on the part of the treating physician or patient concerns about self-monitoring in the presence of certain co-morbidities.
-Existing studies have failed to show that self-management can result in improvement in risk factor management in patients with multi-morbidity and individual trials usually contain too few individuals with multi-morbidity to examine outcomes with adequate power, particularly in sub-groups.
+Existing studies have failed to show that self-management can result in improvement in risk factor management in patients with multi-morbidity and individual trials usually contain too few individuals with multi-morbidity to examine outcomes with adequate power, particularly in subgroups.

-The BP-SMART collaboration previously carried out an individual patient data (IPD) metaanalysis of trials examining the efficacy of self-monitoring of BP, including data from 25 studies and 8,931 patients.
-This analysis showed reductions in BP with self-monitoring which increased with the intensity of co-intervention.
-However, pre-specified subgroup analyses suggested that in some individuals with hypertension related co-morbidity, such as stroke or myocardial infarction, this effect may be reduced.
-To better understand the effect of self-monitoring on clinic BP in a population with multi-morbidity, we systematically reviewed the literature for new trials and undertook IPD meta-analyses by number and type of hypertension related co-morbidities.
-In contrast to our previous work, the present study aimed to account for the modifying effect of intensity of co-intervention in analysis of subgroups, which has been shown to be important in determining the efficacy of self-monitoring.
-Hypertension was considered as the illness, along with co-morbidities commonly associated with hypertension (coronary heart disease [CHD], stroke [including transient ischemic attack], diabetes, chronic kidney disease [CKD; defined as stage 3a or above] and obesity [BMI of $\geq$ 30kg/m]).
+The BP-SMART collaboration previously carried out an individual patient data (IPD) meta-analysis of trials examining the efficacy of self-monitoring of BP, including data from 25 studies and 8,931 patients.
+15,16 This analysis showed reductions in BP with self-monitoring which increased with the intensity of co-intervention.
+However, pre-specified subgroup analyses suggested that in some individuals with hypertension-related co-morbidity, such as stroke or myocardial infarction, this effect may be reduced.
+15 To better understand the effect of self-monitoring on clinic BP in a population with multi-morbidity, we systematically reviewed the literature for new trials and undertook IPD meta-analyses by number and type of hypertension-related co-morbidities.
+In contrast to our previous work, the present study aimed to account for the modifying effect of intensity of co-intervention in analysis of subgroups, which has been shown to be important in determining the efficacy of selfmonitoring.
+Hypertension was considered as the illness, along with co-morbidities commonly associated with hypertension (coronary heart disease [CHD], stroke [including transient ischemic attack], diabetes, chronic kidney disease [CKD; defined as stage 3a or above], and obesity [body mass index of $\geq 30 \text{ kg/m}^2$ ]).